A focus on fixed income — curated bond funds

 Why are bonds attractive now?

-Fixed income has continued to enjoy the spotlight in 2023 thus far, as investors turn to bonds for the higher yields amid elevated inflation, rising interest rates, and a challenging macroeconomic environment.
+Fixed income has continued to enjoy the spotlight year-to-date, as investors turn to bonds for the higher yields amid elevated inflation and interest rates, and uncertainty in the macroeconomic environment.

 Prior to 2022, abundant liquidity had led to easy borrowing, but it also limited the earning potential of lenders due to the near-zero or negative risk-free rates.
 The tables turned in 2022, when central banks around the world hiked rates aggressively to combat high inflation.
 This roiled the fixed income market.
 For example, the Bloomberg Global Aggregate Index, representing the global investment-grade bond market, experienced its worst downturn in 30 years.

-Going forward, while there is still uncertainty, the fixed income market's risk-reward trade-off has significantly improved after a challenging 2022.
-Higher interest rates have made borrowing more difficult, shifting the balance in favour of lenders now, from borrowers previously.
+Going forward, while there is still uncertainty, the fixed income market's risk-reward trade-off has significantly improved.
 Valuations in different fixed income sectors have improved, with current yields-to-worst nearing 10-year highs and exceeding the 10-year median.

 Fixed income valuations: This chart shows the yields of different fixed income sectors relative to their 10-year ranges and medians.
 Current yields are at some of their highest levels in the US in the past decade, illustrating that the fixed income market now offers meaningful income, yield protection, and relatively attractive valuations.
 Source: JPMorgan Asset Management